relevize/vue-paginate/README.md

 > Before you start, you may want to check a live example on [jsfiddle](https://jsfiddle.net/taha_sh/hmapx482/).

-`vue-paginate` consists of two main components: `Paginate` and `PaginateLinks`.
+`vue-paginate-fix` consists of two main components: `Paginate` and `PaginateLinks`.
 And both get registered globally once the plugin is installed.

 To paginate any list of data, we have to follow these three small steps: